-In view of that, the overall decrease in DUIs this Cinco de Mayo was pleasant surprise to many.
+In view of that, the overall decrease in DUIs this Cinco de Mayo was a pleasant surprise to many.
 The decrease totals 25, comparing the 2013 total of 525 to the 2014 total of 500.
-In both cases, the statistics include all categories, such as aggravated, over .15 blood alcohol level, priors and misdemeanor DUIs.
+In both cases, the statistics include all categories, such as aggravated, over .15 blood alcohol level, priors, and misdemeanor DUIs.
 The timeframe looked at for both years is May 1 to May 5.

 Of course, not all the data was good.
 For example, 22 people in the under age 21 category were arrested for DUIs compared to only 18 last year.
 Additionally, DUI drug arrests, of which there were 68 last, rose to 81 this year.
 Child-restraint citations and seat-belt citations also rose.

 Overall numbers falling is still good news, though.
 It is particularly notable since there 450 more officers in 2014 participating in DUI enforcement compared to 2013.
 Additionally, average blood alcohol content fell from .151 in 2013 to .146 this year.